hgzimmerman/HLWNPA/README.md

 Returns: `Number(11)`

 # TODO
-* Switch to using S-Expressions, where each operator holds one or more operators or literals.
-This would replace the current implementation that just has binary and unary expressions that hold the operator and its operands.
+* ~~Switch to using S-Expressions, where each operator holds one or more operators or literals.
+This would replace the current implementation that just has binary and unary expressions that hold the operator and its operands.~~ S-Expressions are now used.
 * Introduce mutability rules. `const` vs. `let`.
 * Prevent reassignment of Struct and Function names.
 Currently, you are allowed to set the identifier for a struct's type to be a number, this has wonky concequences for the type system.
 * Investigate Nom's custom error messages.